-In c#, Exception is an unexpected event or an error that may occur during the execution of the program, and it will provide necessary information about the error which occurred in our application.
+In c#, Exception is an unexpected event or an error that may occur during the program's execution, and it will provide necessary information about the error which occurred in our application.

-Generally, the exceptions are thrown by .NET framework CLR (Common Language Runtime) or by the code in our program.
+Generally, the exceptions are thrown by the .NET framework CLR (Common Language Runtime) or by the code in our program.
 Following is the example which will throw an exception when we execute it in c#.

 If you observe the example, we assigned a null value to the name variable and validated the length of the string variable.

 When we execute the above c# program, we will get an exception like as shown below, because the variable (name) value is null.